 Rarely required for first-time herniation, a spine fusion replaces a damaged disc with a bone graft from the hip.
 This bone graft “fuses” vertebrae together with the help of specially designed rods, screws and metal cages.
 This instrumentation helps to stabilize a weak or damaged spine.

 At our practice, most patients begin getting out of bed on the same day surgery is performed.
 Most patients return home without 24 hours after their disc procedure (depending on the extent of surgery).
 We strive to keep you as comfortable as possible during early recovery, managing post-surgical pain with as-needed pain medications.
 We will discuss a schedule for reducing post-operative pain, increasing flexibility and returning to walking, driving, light lifting and higher intensity activity.

-With campuses conveniently located throughout New Jersey and northeastern Pennsylvania, Princeton Brain & Spine and Princeton Brain, Spine & Sports Medicine are focused on returning you to optimal health.
+With campuses conveniently located throughout New Jersey and northeastern Pennsylvania, Princeton Brain, Spine & Sports Medicine and Princeton Brain, Spine & Sports Medicine are focused on returning you to optimal health.
 Blending old-fashioned medicine with minimally invasive surgical innovation, our renowned neurosurgeons educate you about disc treatment options and empower you to make informed healthcare decisions.

 Join the PBSSM family today: connect online or call 609.921.9001 in NJ or 215.741.3141 in PA.